 We got an early start, taking the popular route via the Woldia and Dilbe (tar up to Gashena) to reach Lalibela.
 On the way, a bee flew in the window and stung me on the arm – my first bee sting in about 17 years! my arm puffed up quite a lot and I was worried about being a bit allergic, but it turned out to be cellulitis instead.
 We stayed at the Serkie Campsite ($3.50) in Lalibela, (the only campsite in town), camping in their parking lot, which was fine given the price.
 We found an official guide to take us round the churches – they charge a fixed $20, which seemed a little steep considering his English wasn’t the best and his accent was very strong, so we struggled a bit to understand what he was saying, but he was a friendly chap and we would definitely have missed out on some of the cooler features (eg an underground tunnel between two of the churches) that we just wouldn’t have noticed if we had been by ourselves.
 Aside from the guide there is also a Shoe Guy who collects your shoes from the entrance of the church and brings them round to whichever door you exit through, and then gets in the way and tries to put your shoes on and tie your laces for you while you desperately try to get them on by yourself.
 There is no fixed fee for this service but a small tip is required.
 Entrance to the churches is $20pp and includes all 11 churches - it is worth going to all of them as each one has something different to offer.
 Our favourites were the famous St George’s church shown in all Lalibela photos, as well as Saint Gabriel & Rafael, which have a bridge over a deep moat-type-thing (and friendly priests who seemed happy to pose at the door looking like they were studying their bibles thoughtfully - see photos below).
 Some of the other churches featured beautiful carvings or ancient paintings, and some had plastic flowers or kitsch plastic cuckoo clocks!
 All of them had fleas – it’s a good idea to wear long pants and tuck them into your socks if you don’t want to get chowed.

 We finished the day with a few more photos of St George’s church just as the sun was starting to set.
 At this point my arm was swollen up and tight like a big pink polony and we had drawn lines around the swollen bits to see if if was growing or shrinking (growing) so we headed back to Serkie’s for a freezing shower and some antibiotics.
 We treated ourselves to dinner at the Seven Olives Restaurant, probably one of the fanciest restaurants in town and a really lovely location up on the hill.
 We sat outside in front of a roaring fire of old bamboo chairs (not kidding – but it was great) and had some fantastic sizzling Tibbs (fried meat served in a clay bowl with charcoal underneath to make a hot-rock type effect) and chicken.
-The feast set us back about $14, by far our most expensive meal in Ethiopia Smile - you can really eat so well and so cheaply here!
+The feast set us back about $14, by far our most expensive meal in Ethiopia - you can really eat so well and so cheaply here!

 Brett: We headed north from Lalibela along a good dirt road through Sekota, Abergete and Samre to Makele.
 It was another long driving day (8hrs), so rather than stopping to eat lunch, Mary made us cheese provitas, tinned pineapple slices and lumps of tinned salmon which she fed me while we bumped down the rough, windy mountain passes.
 It was rather like that Top Gear where Jamie Oliver has to make lunch in the back of a speeding van, and by the end of it we were both a bit of a mess but canning ourselves laughing.
 The scenery was fantastic, with several really spectacular passes, and we hardly saw any other cars all day.
 We got to Mekele just after dark and checked in to the Atse Yohannes Hotel ($13 for a twin room), looking at a few rooms before we found one which was both quiet and had a functioning geyser (hot water showers were really not optional at that point) and pigged out on delicious spaghetti bolognaise and burgers in the blingin’ 80s style restaurant.

 From Makele you can organise expensive tours out to Danakil (about $1,200pp), the hottest place on earth, so we wanted to investigate if there was any way we could go independently.
 We suspected it would be impossible without a convoy, as foreigners are forced to take a guide and several policemen/armed guards, and this was confirmed by the friendly guy in the Tigrai Tourism Office (which has moved to near the Axum Hotel).
 We would have had to hire another 4x4 to carry all the hangers-on as well as to pull us out if we got stuck, and the whole thing would have been just one big expensive hassle (various permits are needed and apparently you have to pay bribes at some of the villages) unless we could find some other overlanders to go in convoy with.
-This was really Depressing (Smile with tongue out) because Dallol, the salt mines and Erta Ale look incredible – hopefully we will get to go one day.
+This was really Depressing () because Dallol, the salt mines and Erta Ale look incredible – hopefully we will get to go one day.

 We headed on through Wukro to Megab (T4A doesn’t have the tracks, but OSM does) where we picked up a local guide and drove along the 4x4 track to the start of the trail for Abuna Yemata Guh, one of the Tigray churches.
 Mary wasn’t feeling well, so stayed in the car.
 We didn’t have much time, so we covered the 1.5km hike to the church (with 500m altitude gain) in 35 minutes at a very fast pace.
 The last section includes a 40m almost vertical free climb, that isn’t too difficult/dangerous provided you have done some climbing and are steady on ledges with big drops (Mary: that’s bollocks, I’ve seen the photos and it looks very dangerous – the Elf of Safety* would not have been happy with you).
 The setting of the church is fantastic, between 2 buttresses and very well hidden.
 The church is still in weekly use and the paintings inside the cave are very well preserved (you need to take a torch).
 It was a great experience, but I was quite annoyed by their scam: the entry fee is 100 Birr pp and the local guides charge 250 Birr (with “everything included and no hidden costs or surprises and will would only be 2 of us walking up, no other hangers on” - in the guide’s own words).
 Even still, when we reached the top, there was suddenly another fee for the priest’s son who had carried the key to the church and refused to unlock the door without getting paid.
 And then on the downward leg of the climb, the scout who had tagged along started getting in the way and saying he wanted money for his services as well.
 When we got to the bottom I just told him to speak to the guide if he wanted money.
 The guide’s excellent English became conveniently poor, but when I told him I would tell others about the hidden costs he suddenly looked quite embarassed.
 The churches around Megab are the only ones in Tigray where you can get a local guide – for the rest you have to take an official Tigray Tourist Comission guide from Makele or Wukro (ie you have to have space in your car and give them a lift back afterwards).
 If we had opted to take a guide from Makele, the Abba Yohanni church near Abi Aday looked really good, with a similar setting on the cliff, and an easy walk in to the church rather than a climb.
 After the hike, we headed to the Tourist Hotel in Hawzien, which was full, but they let us camp in the parking lot for $4.50.
 We ate at the Lalibela Hotel’s restaurant for $3.50 (for food and drinks) – excellent food and very popular with the locals.